dburriss/dburriss.github.io/_posts/2018-05-29-the-torch-bearer.md

 ![view of mountains](/img/posts/2018/friends.jpg)

-I hope your path is challenging and fun, not lonely, and well lit.
+I hope your path is challenging and fun, that you meet good people along the way, and that it is well lit.

 ## Credits